 Quick Answer

 Every firm must maintain a reasonably designed supervisory system with written supervisory procedures (WSPs), designated principals, and each rep assigned to a supervisor.
-A registered principal approves new accounts, options need a Registered Options Principal (ROP), and the supervisory-control rule tests whether that whole system actually works.
+A registered principal approves new accounts, options accounts are approved by the branch office manager, an ROP, or a General Securities Sales Supervisor, and the supervisory-control rule tests whether that whole system actually works.

-The whole unit on one sheet: how supervision is structured, who approves what, and the deadlines the exam loves.
+The whole unit on one sheet: supervision structure, approval authority, and key deadlines.

-- Supervisory system: must be reasonably designed to achieve compliance (not a guarantee of perfection).
+- Supervisory system: must be reasonably designed to achieve compliance.
 Includes WSPs, designated supervisory personnel, and each registered person assigned to an appropriately registered supervisor.
-Cannot be delegated to unregistered persons.
+Cannot be delegated to unregistered persons, except that certain correspondence-review functions may be delegated while the supervisor stays ultimately responsible.

 - Principals: the firm designates an appropriately registered principal for each business type; each Office of Supervisory Jurisdiction (OSJ) needs at least one on-site principal.